COPRS/infrastructure/docs/architecture/README.md

 - The retention policy (how much snapshots we have to keep)
 - The backup schedule

-It inject a sidecar container into the backuped pod, create a custom ressource Repository describing the global snapshots informations and custom ressources Snapshots each one representing a backup succesfully uploaded on the object storage.
+It injects a sidecar container into the backuped pod, creates a custom ressource Repository describing the global snapshots informations and custom ressources Snapshots each one representing a backup succesfully uploaded on the object storage.

 Notes:
 - We recommend that you deploy the backup service at the same time as the deployment of the pod concerned by this backup because otherwise a service interruption of a few minutes will take place because it is an installation in sidecar mode